K. Kalyan

 K Kalyan (born 1 January 1975) is an Indian songwriter and music composer known for his works in Kannada film industry.
 He is also called as "Premakavi.

 Career

-K.Kalyan entered the film industry at the age of 17 as a Music director cum lyricist for Kannada movies.
-He learnt Karnatic classical music under the guidance of Chenna Krishnappa.
-In the early days, he worked under music director Hamsalekha.
+K. Kalyan entered the Kannada film industry at the age of 17 as a music director and lyricist.
+He studied Carnatic classical music under Chenna Krishnappa and, early in his career, worked with music director Hamsalekha.